Carsaig, Pennyghael, Isle of Mull

 Quite alone apart from nearby Pier Cottage, The Library is only yards from the rocky shore with splendid views out to sea towards the Islands of Jura, Islay and Colonsay.

-Inside, there is a large open plan living area with a well-equipped pine kitchen, a central wood-burning stove and two sofa beds.
-Part of the room can be curtained off to form a second double bedroom should you require the extra space.
+Inside, there is a large open plan living area with a well-equipped pine kitchen, a central wood-burning stove and large sofa bed.
+There is also a handy downstairs double bedroom and bathroom with bath and shower over on this level.
 The staircase leading to the double and twin bedrooms upstairs is open and therefore not suitable for young children.

-The Library has the ambience of a well-loved retreat.
+The Library has the ambience of a well-loved retreat that is comfortable throughout and has 'all mod cons'.
 The pine panelling in just about every room gives the house a very homely and rustic feel, with the interesting layout lending plenty of character.
-It is comfortable, with all ‘mod cons’, right down to the iPod docking station.

 Its location is spectacular and includes an enclosed garden and large decking area which reaches out almost to the edge of the water from where you can sit on the patio furniture and enjoy the fabulous views whilst you have your morning coffee, midday snack or evening meal.
-Be sure to have your binoculars at the ready so you can see what is swimming past, foraging on the shore or winging its way into the garden.
+Be sure to have your binoculars at the ready so you can see what is swimming past, foraging on the shore or winging its way into the garden - eagles, otters, seals and pods of dolphins are just some of the wildlife you might be lucky enough to spot.

 This is a spectacular area, with a wild and varied coast, ranging from the dramatic Carsaig cliffs to the long, silver sands just quarter of a mile from the cottage.
 There is abundant wildlife with otters, red deer and eagles often in evidence.